UPPMAX/UPPMAX-documentation/docs/cluster_guides/running_jobs/storage_compression.md

 # Storage and compression

+## Storage
-## How does automatic backup of project areas work at UPPMAX?
+???- question "How does automatic backup of project areas work at UPPMAX?"

+???- question "What is this 'glob' folder in my home folder?"

-## File compression guide
+## Compression
+???- question "File compression guide"

-## How can I compress my files as quickly and efficiently as possible?
+???- question "How can I compress my files as quickly and efficiently as possible?"

-## How should I compress FastQ-format files?
+???- question "How should I compress FastQ-format files?"

-## Which compression format should I use for NGS-related files (FastQ, Fasta, VCF, GFF, etc.)?
+???- question "Which compression format should I use for NGS-related files (FastQ, Fasta, VCF, GFF, etc.)?"

-## What is this "glob" folder in my home folder?